-Glenn Corbett (Karl), Patricia Breslin (Miriam Webster), Jean Arless (Warren/Emily), Eugene Leontovich (Helga Svensen), Alan Bunce (Dr Jonas), Richard Rust (Jan Nesbitt), James Westerfield (Adrim)
+Glenn Corbett (Karl), Patricia Breslin (Miriam Webster), Jean Arless (Warren/Emily), Eugenie Leontovich (Helga Svensen), Alan Bunce (Dr Jonas), Richard Rust (Jan Nesbitt), James Westerfield (Adrim)

 A woman calling herself Miriam Webster gives a bellboy a thousand dollars if he will marry her and then nullify the marriage immediately after the ceremony.
 However, during the ceremony she stabs the Justice of the Peace and then flees back to Solvang, California, where she works as a geriatric nurse and her real name is Emily.
 The real Miriam Webster is drawn in when Emily vandalises her florist shop and then starts terrorising her life.
 Investigation into the murder uncovers a twisted tangle of sexual identities and family secrets.